 There are so many positives to become a mobile phlebotomist.
 Here are just a few of them:

-Phlebotomy is a very exciting field, and working on-the-road means you’ll get to face a new challenge every day.
+Phlebotomy is an exciting field, and working on-the-road will mean that you’ll get to face a new challenge every day.
 Your job will be rewarding and satisfying, and you’ll be your own boss, which is what many people dream of.